 🔁 Continuous Improvement

-As you keep screening, Rayyan automatically re-evaluates its model.
+As you keep screening, Rayyan can re-evaluate its predictions model by running Compute ratings again.
 If it detects that new labeled examples could improve its predictions, it retrains the classifier and re-scores the remaining undecided citations.
+Compute ratings can be run after every 8 minutes after additional training data is received.
 This process continues until:

 - 🗃️ All citations are labeled